jxmot/weather-api-reviews/review-template.md

     * Language(s) used - [*a comma separated list of languages such as : Javascript,PHP,etc. Indicate which one was used to send the requests*]
 * Link - [*if you have a repository using this API put the link here*]

+### Failure Log

+A log of failures with details are located in [log-template.md](log-template.md).

 ### Rating

+Scoring can range from -5 to +5.
+The overall score is the summation of the individual scores.

 * Scores : [*use -5 to 5 to rate the categories*]
     * Documentation :